-A Simple Interest Loan or Simple Interest Mortgage is the term used by the mortgage and loan industry to describe a particular type of loan that uses only simple interest calculations to accrue interest daily.
+A Simple Interest Loan or Simple Interest Mortgage is the term used by the mortgage and loan industry to describe a particular type of loan that uses simple interest calculations to accrue interest daily.
 The interest is calculated as the daily interest rate times the number of days between payments.
-When payments are missed or are insufficient to cover the interest due, the unpaid interest is tracked as a separate interest balance (not added to the principal).
+When payments are missed or are insufficient to cover the interest due, the unpaid interest is tracked as a separate interest balance and not added to the principal.

 In my opinion, a Simple Interest Loan provides the easiest way to track the repayment of a loan that involves frequent late payments, early payments, missed payments, extra payments, or partial payments.
 Why?
 Two main reasons: (1) the interest calculations are easy to understand and are based on the actual payment dates, (2) the calculations can be implemented within a spreadsheet without much confusion or complexity.

 The Simple Interest Loan is particularly useful for people who are not professional lenders, and who are just looking for a simple yet flexible way to offer and track a loan.
 Continue reading below the download block to learn more about simple interest loans.

 Simple Interest Loan Calculatorfor Excel